Freight Shipping from Houston to Detroit

 How much does it cost to ship freight from Houston to Detroit?

-Full truckload (FTL) rates from Houston, TX to Detroit, MI currently range from $3,092-$3,811 for a standard dry van load over the 1,438-mile route.
+Full truckload (FTL) rates from Houston, TX to Detroit, MI currently range $3,092-$3,811 (roughly $2.16-$2.65 per mile over 1,438 miles).
 LTL shipments typically cost $991-$1,622 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Houston to Detroit?